ooemperor/PSEGrader/doc/InstallationDeployment.md

 ## Starting all the services in Headless Mode
+All these commands need to run in Headless mode (nohup) because, if not in headless each of these following commands will block the commandline.
+Further if the command are not run in headless, and the terminal to the server is closed, the services will stop working.

 <code>nohup cmsAdminWebServer &</code>

-<code>nohup cmsResourceService -a XXX" &</code>
+<code>nohup cmsResourceService -a ALL &</code>

 <code>nohup cmsLogService &</code>

-Replace XXX with the row number of the contest you want to run.
 The cmsResourceService will automatically start the cmsContestWebServer.

 ## Redeploying a newer Version.